imagineLife/big-site/content/k8s/on-deployments.md

 kubectl rollout history <depoloyment-name>
 ```

-### Two Strategies
+### Two Deployment Strategies
 #### Destroy and Create
 First, detroy all.
 Then, deploy all.
-Application downtime.
+This causes application downtime.
-The `Recreate` strategy.
+This is the `Recreate` strategy.
-Not the default.
+This is **not the default strategy**.

 #### One At A Time
 The `Rolling` update.
-The default deployment strategy.
+This is the default deployment strategy.
+Take down 1-at-a-time.
+Replace 1-by-1.

 #### Updating in action
 - update a deployment config file